rchain/rchain/rspace/src/main/tut/Tutorial.md

 runK(cres8)
 ```

-As a side note, we should observe the fact there is no particular order to which we retrieve matching data (or continuations).
+As a side note, we can observe the fact there is no particular order to which we retrieve matching data (or continuations).
 If multiple matches exist, one is non-deterministically chosen and returned to the caller.

 So did our `consume` stick?